WAGS arrives at Brownlow wearing exactly the same dress | ExBulletin

 The brunette beauty had half-up hair with soft waves around the face and opted for a pink makeup palette with pink lipstick.

-Dressed up: Rebecca turned heads in the classic dress, which featured a floor-length cut and a thigh-high slit
+Dressed up: Rebecca turned heads in the classic dress, which featured a floor-length cut and a thigh slit

 All white: a huge white bow placed on her bust, created from a satin fabric and adding wow to the dress